How to Study for the Georgia Exam

 What to Remember about the Test

 Knowledge exams are given on a walk-in basis at every Customer Service Center.
-You must begin taking the written test at least 30 minutes prior to closing.
+You must begin taking the written test at least 30 minutes before closing.

 The road rules tests are available in some non-English languages, but the road signs test is in English only.
 You must understand simple English such as the text on some highway signs.

-Special assistance for customers with reading disabilities and hearing impairment is available.
+Special help for customers with reading disabilities and hearing impairment is available.

 You may not bring pens, pencils, paper, books, or any other items into the testing area.
-Cell phones, text messaging devices, and other types of wireless devices are prohibited.
-You may not speak to anyone during the test.
+DDS also prohibits all use of ell phones, text messaging devices, and other types of wireless devices.
+You cannot speak to anyone during the test.

-First, a set of questions on the meaning of standard highway signs will be given.
-This test is given in English only.
+The official written test has two parts.
+First, you will see a set of questions on the meaning of standard highway signs.
+This part is in English only.
 You will be asked to identify certain signs, signals and markers.
-To pass, you must correctly answer 15 out of 20 questions.
+To pass, you must correctly answer 15 out of the 20 road signs questions.

-The second part consists of a set of questions about driver responsibility, knowledge of laws, and safe driving practices applicable to the class of license for which you are applying.
-15 out of 20 questions must be correctly answered.
+The second part has a set of questions about driver responsibility, knowledge of laws, and safe driving practices applicable to the class of license for which you are applying.
+You must correctly answer 15 out of the 20 knowledge questions.

 Georgia Exam Questions on YouTube